To start, as leadership expert Michael Fullan says, you need to get the right people in the right seats on the bus.

 - http://e-averbach.blogspot.com/ - Teacher’s blog with a link to student blogs

-Using Google as a platform was a powerful choice because it gave staff and students a common platform and a single sign on solving the “I forgot my username/password” issue.
+Using Google as a platform was an important choice because it gave staff and students a common platform and a single sign on solving the “I forgot my username/password” issue.
 They also use wikis for lesson planning collaboration and more.

 C.I.S.
-339 has spent a lot of time this year ensuring teachers are very comfortable with embedding these tools into their work.
-The more they are embedded in the day to day of how they do business the easier it becomes for teachers to make connections as to how they can enhance student learning with technology.
+339 has spent a lot of time this year ensuring teachers are comfortable with embedding technology tools into their work.
+The more they are embedded in the day to day of how they do business, the easier it becomes for teachers to make connections as to how they can enhance student learning with technology.

 This will be a big focus next year as Mr. Levy prepares his school for becoming a 1:1 environment through a Capital funded NYC Dept of Education program.
 He is also piloting using the low-cost Asus Eee Laptops which have the potential to provide a sustainable one-laptop-per-child reality necessary for successful 21st Century teaching and learning.
 I look forward to seeing how the C.I.S. becomes a true School 2.0 once they have all the ingredients in place next year.